giantswarm/docs/src/content/tutorials/continuous-deployment/apps/automatic_updates_appcr.md

   principal:
     identifier: tutorials-continuous-deployment-apps-updates
     parent: tutorials-continuous-deployment-apps
-last_review_date: 2024-10-10
 user_questions:
   - How can I enable and configure auto update for apps deployment with GitOps?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
+last_review_date: 2024-10-21
 ---

 This document is part of the documentation to use GitOps with Giant Swarm app platform.
-You can find more information about the [App Platform in our docs]({{< relref "overview/fleet-management/app-management/" >}}).
+You can find more information about the [app platform in our docs]({{< relref "overview/fleet-management/app-management/" >}}).

 # Enable automatic updates of an existing App

-Follow the below instructions to instruct Flux on how to automatically update an existing App.
-Automatic update means Flux will scan a remote repository and automatically update your deployed application version while also creating commits in your repository to reflect these changes.
+Follow the below instructions to instruct Flux on how to automatically update an existing `App`.
+Automatic update means `Flux` will scan a remote repository and automatically update your deployed application version while also creating commits in your repository to reflect these changes.

-Configuring automated version updates requires a few additional Flux API objects to be defined, namely:
+Configuring automated version updates requires a few additional `Flux` API objects to be defined, namely:

 - `ImageUpdateAutomation`, which defines the core update properties, like the Git repository where the commits are to be made, commit messages structure and how to update files in the repository,
 - `ImageRepository` to configure where images are stored and new versions can be detected,
 - `ImagePolicy` to configure which of the detected new tags will be considered as possible to update to.
 - Additionally, you have to edit your existing App manifest to include a marker showing the manifest's property you want to have auto updated by Flux (usually App version property).

-Flux will watch for new Docker image tags for your App and use them to update the `.spec.version` field in the App CR.
+`Flux` will watch for new docker image tags for your `App` and use them to update the `.spec.version` field in the `App` resource.
 It will do it by pushing commits to this repository.

-__Note__: in order to use this mechanism you have to make sure that the image tags of your App correspond to its version, otherwise this process will result in setting a meaningless version in the `.spec.version` field.
+__Note__: in order to use this mechanism you have to make sure that the image tags of your `App` correspond to its version, otherwise this process will result in setting a meaningless version in the `.spec.version` field.

 ## Example

-An example of an App automated update is available in the [gitops-template repository in `WC_NAME/apps/hello-world-automatic-updates`](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/mapi/apps/hello-world-automatic-updates/).
+An example of an `App` automated update is available in the [gitops-template repository in `WC_NAME/apps/hello-world-automatic-updates`](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/mapi/apps/hello-world-automatic-updates/).

 ## Export environment variables

-__Note__: Management Cluster codename, Organization name, workload cluster name and some App-related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:
+__Note__: management cluster codename, organization name, workload cluster name and some `App` related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:

 ```nohighlight
 export MC_NAME=CODENAME